 Raptors lose 18-point lead, hang on to trim Nets

-VanVleet's jumper stretched the lead to six, but the Nets answered with four points to trim the margin to two, and LeVert's stepback jumper tied the game at 118 with 35.4 seconds remaining.
+VanVleet's jumper stretched the lead to six with 1:38 to go, but the Nets answered with four points to trim the margin to two.
+LeVert's step-back jumper tied the score at 118 with 35.4 seconds remaining.
 After Siakam made one of two free throws, LeVert and Harris missed shots to end the game.

 The Nets led 36-33 after the first quarter.
 Toronto used an 11-0 run to lead by seven in the second quarter.
 A three-foot hook shot by Siakam put the Raptors ahead by 15 with 3:09 to play in the first half.